sovrynn/ecdo/1-EVIDENCE/cataclysm-chronology/asia/india/README.md

 ## The Chronology of India: From Manu to Mahabharata - Vedveer Arya - Manu flood 9200 BC?
 Dvaravati sinking 7400 BC?

-Vedveer Arya seems to have compiled a lengthy and comprehensive chronology of India's history worth looking at.
+Vedveer Arya seems to have compiled a lengthy and comprehensive chronology of India's history worth looking at, based on astronomical alignments, well-dated anchor dates, and other evidence.
 Hard copy in this folder https://independent.academia.edu/VedveerArya

+Key dates:
+- Commencement of Kaliyuga, Mahabharata War around 3100 BC
+- end of Krita Yuga around 6700 BC based on an astronomical alignment
+- introduction of yuga calendar around 16000 BC

+"Numerous references of post-Vedic literature mention the shifting of winter solstice from Mṛgaśirā Nakśatra to Rohiṇī.
+The Vedic legend of Prajāpati Dakśa and his 27 daughters clearly indicates the Mṛgaśirādi list of 28 Nakśatras, in turn indicating the beginning of Vaivasvata Manvantara around 11200 BCE.
+The winter solstice was at Mṛgaśirā
+Nakśatra around 11200-10200 BCE and at Rohiṇī Nakśatra around 10200- 9200 BCE.
+The same was at Kṛttikā Nakśatra around 9200-8200 BCE.
+The Nakśatra Sūkta of Atharvaveda was recompiled around 9200-9000 BCE and the list of Nakśatras had been reset starting from Kṛttikā Nakśatra."

 He places the Manu deluge at 9200 BC, and the submergence of Dvaravati (Dwarka) at 7400-7300 BC (Tollman event?).
 The submergence of the same Dwaraka city, of the Mahabharata era, in 3126 BC.

+"The Great Flood in Vaivasvata Manu’s Kingdom (11200 BCE) Vedic Sarasvati River lost in Thar Desert (10950 BCE) Later Rigvedic Period (11500-10500 BCE) Post-Vedic Sarasvati River started flowing westwards (10950-10000 BCE)"

+"The submergence of Dwārakā city of the Mahābhārata era in a tsunami (3126 BCE) The disappearance of Post-Vedic Sarasvati and Dṛṣadvati Rivers (3000 BCE)"

 See page 24 for an overview.
 Page 74 for Manu dating.
 Pg 497 for Dvaravati.